 Some schools will be oversubscribed - that is where the number of applicants exceeds the Published Admission Number.
 Where this is the case, priority is given to certain categories of children.
-The oversubscription criteria set out below will be used to prioritise all applicants who have applied for a place at Huntington Primary Academy in these circumstances in the following priority order:
+The oversubscription criteria set out below will be used to prioritise all applicants who have applied for a place at a school in these circumstances in the following priority order:

-1 Children who are either currently or have previously been 'looked after'.
-This applies to all children who are currently or have previously been, in the care of a local authority; all children who have been adopted from local authority care, subject to an adoption, residence or special guardianship order; and all children who appear to have been in state care outside of England and ceased to be in state care as a result of adoption, residence or special guardianship order;
+3.1 Children who are either currently or have previously been 'looked after'.

+This applies to all children who are currently in the care of a local authority; all children who have been adopted from local authority care (subject to an adoption, residence or special guardianship order); and all children who appear to have been in state care outside of England and ceased to be in state care as a result of being adopted.